 We believe that all children, when introduced to a new concept, should have the opportunity to build competency by taking this approach.

-Concrete – Students should have the opportunity to use concrete objects and manipulatives to help them understand and explain what they are doing.
+Concrete – Pupils are given the opportunity to use concrete objects and manipulatives to help them understand and explain what they are doing.

-Pictorial – Students should then build on this concrete approach by using pictorial representations.
+Pictorial – Pupils then build on this concrete approach by using pictorial representations, such as part whole models and bar models.
 These representations can then be used to reason and solve problems.

-Abstract – With the foundations firmly laid, students should be able to move to an abstract approach using numbers and key concepts with confidence.
+Abstract – Pupils are then able to move to an abstract approach using numbers and key concepts with confidence.

 Fluency, reasoning and problem solving.